nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Block Interval
-Also known as Block time. block interval is the length of time it takes to create a new block in a cryptocurrency blockchain.
+Also known as [Block Time](#block-time).
+Block interval is the length of time it takes to create a new block in a cryptocurrency blockchain.
 Block interval is the measure of the time it takes the miners or validators within a network to verify transactions within one block and produce a new block in that blockchain.
 The block interval is variable on Nervos blockchain.

-On Bitcoin blockchain the block interval is approximately every 10 minutes.
-On the Nervos blockchain the block interval is variable, but normally under 10 seconds.
+The block interval on the Bitcoin blockchain is approximately every 10 minutes.
+The block interval on Nervos is variable, but is usually under 10 seconds.

 #### Synonyms
 - [Block Time](#block-time)